alexhuang91/sp12/hw2/README.md

 [declarative](http://en.wikipedia.org/wiki/Declarative_programming), "batch" algorithm designed for efficient execution within a database.
 This algorithm takes a [dynamic programming](http://en.wikipedia.org/wiki/Dynamic_programming) approach to the problem: it iteratively finds paths of increasing length (in terms of hop count, or number of links in the path).

 Note that our graphs are directed: if `a` sent a message to `b`, there is an edge between them.
 The edge weight between `a` and `b` is `1/(the number of messages betwen a and b)`, reflecting the fact that people emailing more represents a 'smaller' communication cost.
 This means that path cost is not the same as hop count!

-The pseudocode for our algorithm, annotated by (relationname) in our code, is as follows
+The pseudocode for our algorithm, annotated by (relationname) in our code, is as follows:

 	(paths) = set of shortest paths we've seen so far (paths_to_update) = set of paths we added at step i